PKCS 8

 In cryptography, PKCS #8 is a standard syntax for storing private key information.
 PKCS #8 is one of the family of standards called Public-Key Cryptography Standards (PKCS) created by RSA Laboratories.
 The latest version, 1.2, is available as RFC 5208.

-The PKCS #8 private key may be encrypted with a passphrase using the PKCS #5 standards, which supports multiple ciphers.
+The PKCS #8 private key may be encrypted with a passphrase using one of the PKCS #5 standards defined in RFC 2898, which supports multiple encryption schemes.